automata-network/multiprover-avs-operator-setup/holesky/README.md

 5. **There are some weird docker permission errors such as** `docker: permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock`

     Make sure that the user you are running the command with have the appropriate permissions, such as being in the `docker` group.

+6. **Why do I need to provide the `AttestationLayerEcdsaKey` and fund it with 1 holETH?**

+    The `AttestationLayerEcdsaKey` is used to submit attestations to the on-chain verifier.
+Our calculations indicate the 1 holETH will suffice to cover gas costs for attestation verification over a long period.

+    During the initial launch on Holesky testnet, we used the operator's ECDSA key to submit attestations, while we decide to use another EOA to submit attestations now, which is more secure to operators since the operator ECDSA key is not used by the operator node anymore, and you can keep it more securely.